lamisaRitu19/ImageGallery_React/README.md

 # ImageGallery_React

+The project is a simple image gallery where the user can

+- View different images
+- Sort images by drag and drop
+- Delete one or multiple images at the same time
+- Add images

 ## Live link of the project is [ImageGallery](http://localhost:3000/)

 To get you started you can simply clone the repository: